Balbader/42_Born2BeRoot/README.md

 ## Recommended Methodology

-The main goal of this guide is for it to serve as a starting point for you to conduct an indepth research in regards to each step presented.
+The main goal of this guide is for it to serve as a starting point for you to conduct an indepth research in regards to each step presented.<br>
-If you intend to follow this guide, I highly recommend the following methodology in order for you to get the most out of it.
+If you intend to follow this guide, I highly recommend the following methodology in order for you to get the most out of it.<br>
 For every part of this guide, you will be introduced to specific commands.

 	1. Google the command and read the documentation for each one.
 The idea is to get   a general understanding of what the command does.